-The EPO, with the support of WWF’s national and regional offices, is advocating and intervening at the EU level to hold both the Commission and Member States accountable for promoting and coherently delivering on ecosystem-based marine and biodiversity policy targets, including 30% effective marine protection by 2030.
-This work involves sharing best practices and lessons learned from high performing national, European and global plans that already exist, while providing guidelines to improve where needed.
+The EPO, with the support of WWF’s national and regional offices, is advocating and intervening at the EU level to hold both the European Commission and Member States accountable for promoting and coherently delivering on ecosystem-based marine and biodiversity policy targets, including minimum 30% effective marine protection by 2030, ecosystem-based Maritime Spatial Plans and a nature-compatible expansion of offshore renewable energy to meet the targets set in the Paris Agreement.
+This work involves sharing examples of best practice and lessons learned from high-performing national, European and global plans that already exist, while providing guidelines to improve where needed.